 Daily Discharge: Children will be discharged only to parents/guardians or persons designated on the child's record.
+If you are unavoidably detained in picking up a child, try to arrange for other transportation.
 In consideration of the teachers, please call the school to let them know arrangements you have made or that you will be late.
-If an emergency occurs and another person is to pick up your child you are required to notify the office.
-Proper identification, including a driver's license or other picture ID will be required of persons not known by the staff.
+If an emergency occurs and another person is to pick up your child, you are required to notify the office, preferably in writing.
+Proper identification, including a driver's license or other picture ID will be required of persons picking up a child for the first time and it will be kept in the child's file.

 As a courtesy, please call when your child will be absent.
-Please notify us if they are home because of a contagious illness so that we can take necessary steps to prevent spreading.
+We ask that you please notify us if they are home because of a contagious illness so that we can take necessary steps to prevent spreading.